 Last year, I started noticing that I wasn’t bouncing back from stressful experiences like I used to.
 I knew my adrenals needed some TLC, so I experimented with a lot of suggestions and eventually shared my top fifteen tips for helping the adrenals thrive.

 In this post, I’m going to expand on tip #4 – using adaptogens.
-We’re going to talk about what they do, and which ones are considered safe for pregnant and breastfeeding moms.
+We’re going to talk about what they do along with safety considerations for pregnant/breastfeeding moms.

 What are adaptogens?